 The Authority recognises that nevertheless a network of appropriate waste collection facilities is required across the Broads National Park for use by visitors and local people visiting the Park.
 It will work in partnership with the local authorities and local businesses to ensure that a network of strategic sites is in place.
-The Broads Authority will fund the costs of appropriate facilities and the disposal of rubbish from sites that it owns or controls.
+The Broads Authority will fund the costs of appropriate facilities and the disposal of rubbish from such strategic sites that it owns or controls.
 On other sites it will work in partnership with the county, district and parish councils as well as commercial operators within the Park to make appropriate provision."

-2.6 The Committee's view on this proposed approach and identification of the strategic sites is sought prior to its consideration by the Broads Authority at its meeting on 30 September 2016.
+2.6 At the Navigation Committee meeting on 8 September 2016 members agreed on this proposed approach and the need to confirm the key strategic sites.

+Background papers: None

+Author: John Packman/ Angie Leeper

-Background papers: None Author: Date of report: Angie Leeper 19 August 2016 Broads Plan Objectives: TR2.2 Appendices: Appendix 1 - Norfolk County Council presentation Appendix 2 - Broads Authority presentation Appendix 3 - Map of waste sites Appendix 4 - Legal information Appendix 5 - workshop notes
+Date of report: 19 August 2016

+Broads Plan Objectives: TR2.2

+Appendices: Appendix 1 - Norfolk County Council presentation

+Appendix 2 - Broads Authority presentation

+Appendix 3 - Map of waste sites Appendix 4 - Legal information Appendix 5 - workshop notes

+Appendix 6 - Proposed Strategic Sites - September 2016